Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 8.2.4 – No more than 40% of stages should be purely prone.

-8.2.5 – Targets must be AR500 or similar hardened steel and securely hung using appropriate hardened chains or conveyor belt etc.
+8.2.5 – Targets must be AR500 or similar hardened steel and securely hung using appropriate hardened chains or conveyor belt etc. They must be freshly painted for each day of shooting, to ensure impacts are visible.

 8.2.6 – Targets should be able to withstand hundreds of impacts without failure.
 This is essential for the challenge to run smoothly.